Aftershock Wall Rock Climbing

 From the park entrance, drive down the main road passing the 'West Canyon day use area' on the right and going to the Pioneer Names trail on the right.
 This is well marked and has a pullout just there.
 The large wall to the right is your destination.
 Spot a small cave and a very large arch on the wall.
 Take the trail towards the cave (where the late-1800's settling Pioneers painted in their names with greasepaint), then continue south just past a large arch to a few obvious chalked lines.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Aftershock Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Aftershock Wall: